Security recommendations

 Follow the instructions at Creating a fine-grained personal access token.
 When creating the PAT, follow the best practises below:

-- Give the PAT access to only specific repositories.
+- Limit PAT access to only specific repositories.
 Avoid giving the PAT access to all repositories.

-- Choose the minimal permissions necessary for the PAT.
+- Assign on the necessary permissions.
 The GitHub REST API documentation provides the necessary permissions for each endpoint.

 - Do not store the PAT in code or config files.
 Store it in a Password Manager or as a GitHub Action secret.